ElektraInitiative/PermaplanT/doc/usecases/assigned/offline.md

   - After the work, the browser gets online.
 (3)
   - The user presses the "offline" button again.
 (4)
 - **Alternative scenario:**
+  - After a 8h timeout or if the owner of the map decides, the lock can be removed.
+    In this case, all data from the offline work is lost.
 - **Error scenario:**
   Could not go offline or online: An error message is displayed.
 - **Postcondition:**